MichaelMiR01/tcc4tcl/README.md

 The plan is to merge all enhancements committed by rkeene, cyanogilvie, MichaelMiR01 and tcllab into the "tcllab" branch,  which will then be merged into the "master" branch as a new release.

+Update 22-06-29:
+Actually the automated build process fails, the makefile still needs some work as does the configure script